Rush Limbaugh on EIB Network, and we're having more fun than a human being should be allowed to have.

 I covered a lot of the pork and a lot of the things.

-You know, all these states that run out, they fund arts centers for the arts and croissant crowd for the for the uh for the Brie and Chablis bunch.
+All these states, they run out, they fund arts centers for the arts and croissant crowd, for the Brie and Chablis bunch.

-Raising taxes is just a it's a reflexive reaction that Democrats have, that liberals have, and it's all about control over people's lives.
+Raising taxes is just a reflexive reaction that Democrats have, that liberals have, and it's all about control over people's lives.

 And they take the occasion of this tragedy to advance their political agenda again, which is commonplace as well.

-Yeah, we we knew that was gonna happen.
+Yeah, we knew that was going to happen.

-We were waiting, and it didn't take long.
+We were waiting, and it didn't take long for that to happen.

 Well, you did great.